code-dot-org/aiproxy/TESTING.md

 via the command.
 For instance, the `-k` argument can filter tests by name:

 ```
-# Run only tests with 'grade' in the name:
+# Run only tests with 'label' in the name:
-./bin/test.sh -k grade
+./bin/test.sh -k label
 ```

 This will run a container without starting the server itself.
 You can also